sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Sorting the set of thumbnails generated from
 :ref:`API backreferences <references_to_examples>` (i.e. the thumbnails linked
-to a qualified object name input) is not supported, but the sorting function can be used to position the entire set of backreference thumbnails since it get passed the ``{input}.example`` file naming pattern.
+to a qualified object name input) is not supported, but the sorting function can be used to position the entire set of backreference thumbnails since it gets passed the ``{input}.example`` file naming pattern.
 Thumbnails may be duplicated if they correspond to multiple object names or an object name and file/glob input.

 Auto-documenting your API with links to examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^